270.001 Calculation of Estimated Expenditures on Covered Clinical Services

 2.0 Background

-Policies 7-05, 10-02, and 13-05 from the Health Resources and Services Administration (HRSA), the agency administering RWHAP funds, establish that RWHAP grantees and their contractors must vigorously pursue enrollment into public and private health insurance plans for eligible clients.
-RWHAP and SS funds may also be used to provide assistance to eligible clients in making payments associated with health insurance plans, including premium, deductible, and out of pocket payments as an alternative to making direct payment for health services.
-Financial assistance with health insurance plan costs, however, may be made available only for plans that offer appropriate drug and outpatient care coverage, and must be extended only when assistance with health insurance offers a cost-advantage to the direct payment for treatment services.
-HRSA policy 13-05 requires RWHAP Part A Councils and Part B, C, D, and F grantees to establish methods to '...assess and compare the aggregate cost of paying for the health insurance option versus paying for the full cost for medications and other appropriate primary care services."
+RWHAP grantees and their contractors must vigorously pursue enrollment in public and private health insurance plans for eligible clients.
+RWHAP grantees and their contractors may also use RWHAP and SS funds to financially assist eligible clients in making payments associated with health insurance plans, including premium, deductible, and out-of-pocket payments, as an alternative to making direct payments, for health services.
+RWHAP Part B providers may only make financial assistance with health insurance plan costs available for plans offering appropriate drug and outpatient care coverage and only when this assistance provides a cost advantage in comparison to direct payment for treatment services.
+Health Resources and Services Administration (HRSA) Policy Clarification Notice (PCN) 13-05 requires RWHAP Part A Councils and Part B, C, D, and F grantees to establish methods to "assess and compare the aggregate cost of paying for the health insurance option versus paying for the full cost for medications and other appropriate primary care services."

 3.0 Authority